rubencaro/cipher/README.md

 When you decrypt non-valid strings you can get two kinds of errors:

-* `{:error, "Could not decode string 'yourstring'"}` if your string was tampered or wrongly transferred.
+* `{:error, "Could not decode string 'yourstring'..."}` if your string was tampered or wrongly transferred.
-* `{:error, "Could not decrypt string 'yourstring'"}` if your string was encrypted using different keys.
+* `{:error, "Could not decrypt string 'yourstring'..."}` if your string was encrypted using different keys.
 Maybe some edge cases of tampering too.

 ## Cipher/Parse JSON